 There’s something about October.
 The days get shorter, leaves start to fall, and people just can’t get enough horror.
-After all, tis the season of the witch… and ghoul and vampire and slasher.
-With that in mind, we here at RT went deep into the vault of horror franchises, tallying up the victims of some of film and TV’s most deadly psycho killers.
+After all, it’s almost Halloween, and in honor of the unholyday, we here at RT went deep into the vault of horror franchises to tally up the victims of some of film and TV’s most deadly psycho killers.
 Take a peek at the results — if you dare!

 Haunting Grounds: The series, Bates Motel (TV)